tapyu/c-and-cpp-lessons/README.md

 # References

-## What are references?
+#### **What are references?**

-In `C++` (and some other programming languages, but not in `C`), a reference is a mechanism that allows you to create an alias or an alternative name for an existing variable.
+In `C++` (and some other programming languages, but not in `C`), a reference is a mechanism that allows you to create an alias or an alternative name for an existing variable (see `./example4/`).

+#### **What is the difference between a reference and a pointer?**

+Some important differences:
+1. References cannot be `NULL`;
+1. You cannot change the variable that is referenced by a reference.
+Once a reference is *associated* to a variable, it is that way forever;
+1. You cannot do math on references;
+1. While you can have pointer to pointer, you cannot have references to references;

+Okay...
+But what are the advantage in using a reference instead of a pointer?

+In `C`....

 ---